 Where a player shields the ball from an opponent and is successful in letting it run out of play.
 Can be offensive (to win a corner or throw in up field) or defensive (winning a throw in or goal kick).

-Awarded to the player deemed to be in an offside position where a free kick is awarded.
-If two or more players are in an offside position when the pass is played, the player considered to be most active and trying to play the ball is given offside.
+If two or more players are in an offside position when the ball is played, the player considered to be most actively involved is given offside.

 For Opta Discipline tables, we award one point per foul conceded, three points per yellow card and six per red card.
 For Referees’ tables we also add three points per penalty awarded.